 The takeaway

 The influencer market won't get transparent anytime soon.
 There's no central database coming.
 No industry standard rate card on the horizon.
+The gap closes through volume and through tracking what you pay and what you get.

-What's the most wildly off-target offer you've ever received from — or sent to — a creator?
+What's the most wildly off-target offer you've ever received from, or sent to, a creator?